raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 	did_you_pass_me_a_block?(&proc)
 	    => "I passed you a proc"

-As you can see, our methods don’t really know whether they get a block or a `Proc` passed as a block.
+As you can see, our methods don't really know whether they get a block or a `Proc` passed as a block.
 They just `yield` and all is well.
 (And yes, you can convert a block to a `Proc` and then the method can convert it right back into another `Proc`.)

 **to_proc shakur**

 Which leads us to the final piece of the puzzle.
-How does Ruby convert whatever you pass with “&” into a block?
-The answer is that if it is not already a `Proc`, it tries to convert the object to a `Proc` by calling the object’s `#to_proc` method, and from there it converts the `Proc` into a block.
+How does Ruby convert whatever you pass with "&" into a block?
+The answer is that if it is not already a `Proc`, it tries to convert the object to a `Proc` by calling the object's `#to_proc` method, and from there it converts the `Proc` into a block.

 So you can do fun stuff like convert strings into blocks by defining a method that converts a string to a `Proc`: